ibm-cloud-docs/sap/sap-terraform-automate-bw-4hana.md

     * VPC - An existing VPC name.
 By defulat, the scripts expect an existing VPC name.
     * SECURITYGROUP - change `ic4sap` to the VPC name.
     * SUBNET - change `ic4sap` to the VPC name.
-    * DB-HOSTNAME - enter a hostname up to 13 characters.
+    * DB_HOSTNAME - enter a hostname up to 13 characters.
 For more information, see the readme file.
-    * APP-HOSTNAME - enter a hostname up to 13 characters.
+    * APP_HOSTNAME - enter a hostname up to 13 characters.
 For more information, see the readme file.

     Replace the SSH keys in the file with your SSH key 40-digit ID.